Interview with Kier-La Janisse About Her New Book 'Cockfight'

 That's probably for the best.

-Another book I'm working on this year is about "Grease 2," which I think is pretty different than what I've done in the past.
+Another book I'm working on this year is about "Grease 2" (Birch, 1982), which I think is pretty different from what I've done in the past.

 Kier-La Janisse is a true pleasure.
 Her film knowledge is staggering, her writing is impeccable, and I'll basically read everything that she publishes, even books on movies I haven't seen and ones I don't like.